 Numerous unshot animation drawings and Pencil Tests; numerous fragments and tests, particularly from the Frankfurt and Munich years.
 Special effects for Sinflut, 1927 (some of these fragments and tests can be seen on the Oskar Fischinger: Ten Films DVD).
-Some fragments have been restored in 2013, many others remain to be restored and digitized.
+Some fragments have been restored, many others must still be restored and digitized.

 Early advertising work and special

 effects for commercials, industrials, features (Berlin); including special effects

 for Dein Schicksal (1928), UFA films, and Fritz Lang's Frau im Mond